Saipan, Northern Mariana Islands: Geography

+Ecology

+Several wildlife conservations areas have been designated on Saipan: Bird Island Wildlife Conservation Area, Kagman Wildlife Conservation Area, Lake Susupe Conservation Area, Megapode Conservation Areas, Saipan Upland Mitigation Bank, and the Costco Park Wetland Mitigation Pond.

-Flora and fauna
+Flora

 The flora of Saipan is predominantly limestone forest.
 Some developed areas on the island are covered with Leucaena leucocephala, also known as "tangan-tangan" trees, which were spread broadly sometime after World War II.

-Tangan-Tangan trees were introduced, primarily, as an erosion-prevention mechanism, due to the decimation of the landscape brought on by WWII.
-Remaining native forest occurs in small isolated fragments on steep slopes at low elevations and highland conservation areas of the island.
+Tangan-Tangan trees were introduced, primarily, as an erosion-prevention mechanism, due to the decimation of the landscape brought on by World War II.
+Remaining native forest occurs in small, isolated fragments on steep slopes at low elevations and highland conservation areas of the island.

 Coconuts, papayas, and Thai hot peppers – locally called "donni' såli" or "boonie peppers" – are among the fruits that grow wild.
 Mangoes, taro root, breadfruit (locally called "Lemai"), and bananas are a few of the many foods cultivated by local families and farmers.

+Fauna

-Saipan is home to multiple endemic bird species.
-Among them: the Mariana fruit dove, white-throated ground dove, bridled white-eye, golden white-eye, Micronesian myzomela and the endangered Saipan reed warbler.
+Saipan is home to numerous endemic bird species, including the Mariana fruit dove, white-throated ground dove, bridled white-eye, golden white-eye, Micronesian myzomela and the endangered Saipan reed warbler.
+Multiple areas on Saipan, including the Sabana, Bird Island, Mount Topachau, Susupe, and Kagman, have been recognized as Important Bird Areas (IBA) by BirdLife International because they provide habitat for many different bird species.

 The island used to have a large population of giant African land snails, introduced either deliberately as a food source, or accidentally by shipping, which became an agricultural pest.
 In the last few decades, its numbers have been substantially controlled by an introduced flatworm, Platydemus manokwari.